kapouer/sharpie/README.md

 Since version 2.8 converting svg explicitely to another format is supported (depending on how vips is built), and if when no other format is specified, svg is returned.
+Since version 3.3 resize (rs) and extract (ex) apply to svg as well, provided their root element has enough information to define a viewBox.

 Content-Type is set by sharpie middleware in the HTTP response header.